0xPARC/zk-bug-tracker/README.md

 This circuit is meant to prove that a prover knows two non identity factors (factors that don’t equal 1) of the public input *val*.
 The circuit is under-constrained because there is no constraint forcing the prover to use values other than 1 for *factorOne* or *factorTwo*.
 There is another missing constraint to ensure that *factorOne * factorTwo* is less than the scalar field order (See 3.
 Arithmetic Over/Under Flows for more details).

 Under-constrained circuits attacks can very widely depending on the constraints that are missing.
 In some cases it can lead to significant consequences like allowing a user to repeatedly drain funds (see Bugs in the Wild 5. and 6.).
 In order to prevent these bugs, it is important to test the circuit with edge cases and manually review the logic in depth.
-Formal verification tools are almost production ready and will be able to catch a lot of common under-constrained bugs.
+Formal verification tools are almost production ready and will be able to catch a lot of common under-constrained bugs, such as [ECNE by 0xPARC](https://0xparc.org/blog/ecne) and [Veridise's circom-coq](https://reviewgithub.com/rep/Veridise/circom-coq).
 Additional tooling to catch these vulnerabilities is in the works as well.

 ## <a name="nondeterministic-circuits">2.
 Nondeterministic Circuits</a>